Valink-Solutions/ChunkVault-Lite/Discovery.md

 homepage: "https://valink.io"
 ---

-ChunkVault-Lite is a streamlined, all-inclusive world backup system specifically designed to work seamlessly with the Teller client.
+ChunkVault-Lite is a streamlined, all-inclusive world backup system specifically designed to work seamlessly with the [Teller-CLI](https://pypi.org/project/teller-cli/).
 It empowers Minecraft enthusiasts to effortlessly upload, download, and share their world backups with friends or between devices.

 Built with FastAPI as the backend and SvelteKit as the frontend, ChunkVault-Lite embraces a striking neubrutalism design that balances functionality with aesthetics.

 **Please note:** ChunkVault-Lite is currently a proof of concept and has not been battle-tested.
 Use with caution and understand its limitations.
+Upload functionality only works in [Teller-CLI](https://pypi.org/project/teller-cli/).

 # Key Features & Use Cases